luangjokaj/wordpressify/README.md

 //--------------------------------------------------------------------------------------------------
 ```

-You can include the scripts in the head of the page before the DOM is loaded by placing them in the **headerJS** array.
-Or in the footer of the page after the DOM is loaded in the array **footerJS**.
+You can include the scripts in the head of the page before the DOM is loaded by placing them in the **headerJS** array or in the footer of the page after the DOM is loaded in the array **footerJS**.
 Only footer scripts are processed with Babel thus supporting ES6, however you can change this in the configuration if you want to run both header and footer scripts with Babel.

 A build restart is required for changes to take effect.